withastro/docs/src/pages/en/migrate.md

 **Example:** `<link href="/style.css">`
 **When to use this:** If your CSS file lives inside of `public/`, and you prefer to create your HTML `link` element yourself.

-You can references any file inside of the `public/` directory by absolute URL path in your component template.
+You can reference any file inside of the `public/` directory by absolute URL path in your component template.
 This is a good option if you want to control the `<link>` tag on the page yourself.
 However, this approach also skips the CSS processing, bundling and optimizations that are provided by Astro when you use the `import` method described above.

-We recommend using the `import` approach over the abolute URL approach, since it provides the best possible CSS performance and features by default.
+We recommend using the `import` approach over the abolute URL approach since it provides the best possible CSS performance and features by default.

 #### How to Resolve JavaScript Files